My Quiet Kitchen

 Notes

-Serving size is ¼ cup dressing, which is double most salad dressings (the recipe makes about 6 servings or 1 ½ cups).
+Serving Size: A serving size is calculated as ¼ cup dressing, which is twice as much as most salad dressings (the recipe makes about 6 servings or 12 fl. oz.).
 Nutrition facts are per serving.

 Estimated Nutrition (per serving)